 Max Taquet: Well, I think it’s one illustration of how complex mental health is.
 It’s not just about the one single cause that causes the one single problem, and so far as we can target that cause then we can sort that problem for everyone.
 I think it really shows the heterogeneity, which is also presented not just in the gene but also in the brain and also in the clinical presentation of the patients.
 We see two patients with schizophrenia, and sometimes it’s very little in common between the two.
 Even clinically, even without looking at their genes, even without looking at their brain, they might be very different and, yet, the only thing we are doing at the moment is giving them the same treatment.
 And I think that’s where the main challenge is in terms of mental healthcare.

-Do you think that because typically mental health has been an under-invested area, there hasn’t been the investment to sub-categorize those diseases?
+Do you think that because typically mental health has been an under-invested area, there hasn’t been the investment to sub-categorise those diseases?
 So could it actually be that even though you are seeing two patients with schizophrenia or two patients with bipolar, perhaps maybe they don’t have those conditions, or they have a subcategory within those conditions but it’s just that we don’t know that yet?

 Max Taquet: Yes.
 I think the bottom line is, yes.
 I think that’s the case.
 I think the heterogeneity means that probably there are multiple depressions, multiple schizophrenias, and multiple bipolar disorders, and we need to better understand them from a biological point of view, but also from a psychological or social point of view, and understand that complexity and those subcategories so that we can deliver what we call precision medicine, so specific treatment for the specific individual.